NetworkBlockDevice/nbd/doc/proto.md

     The list of block status descriptors within the `NBD_REPLY_TYPE_BLOCK_STATUS` chunk represent consecutive portions
-    of the file starting from specified *offset*, and the sum of the *length* fields of each descriptor MUST not be greater than the overall *length* of the request.
-This means that the server MAY return less data than required.
+    of the file starting from specified *offset*.
+If the client used the `NBD_CMD_FLAG_REQ_ONE` flag, each chunk contains exactly one descriptor where the *length* of the descriptor MUST NOT be greater than the *length* of the request; otherwise, a chunk MAY contain multiple descriptors, and the final descriptor MAY extend beyond the original requested size if the server can determine a larger length without additional effort.
+On the other hand, the server MAY return less data than requested.
 However the server MUST return at least one status descriptor (and since each status descriptor has a non-zero length, a client can always make progress on a successful return).
 The server SHOULD use different *status*